Meghan and Harry are expecting a second child - KESQ

 Prince Harry and Meghan, the Duchess of Sussex, are expecting an addition to their family.

-Meghan is pregnant with her second child, a spokesperson for the Duke and Duchess of Sussex confirmed to CNN on Sunday.
+Meghan is pregnant with their second child, a spokesperson for the Duke and Duchess of Sussex confirmed to CNN on Sunday.
+The couple’s son, Archie, is 21 months.

 “We can confirm that Archie is going to be a big brother,” the spokesperson said.
 “The Duke and Duchess of Sussex are overjoyed to be expecting their second child.”

-Note: Correction: An earlier version of this story gave the wrong age for Archie, the son of Prince Harry and Meghan, the Duchess of Sussex.
-He is 21 months old.